adminho/machine-learning/README.md

 All examples are written in Python language, so you need to setup your environments as below

 * First, install [ANACONDA](https://www.continuum.io/downloads)

-* For deep learning example, I used 2 library including [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/)
+For deep learning example, I used 2 library including [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/)

-You can install TensorFlow from PyPI with the command
+* Install TensorFlow from PyPI with the command

 `pip install tensorflow`

-And you can also install Keras from PyPI with the command
+* Install Keras from PyPI with the command

 `pip install keras`

 * Install tqdm to make my loops show a smart progress meter

 `pip install tqdm`

+* Download [FFmpeg](https://www.ffmpeg.org/download.html) (tool for generating mpg.4) and install it.
+[Option]

 ## My examples (not yet)